Arduino site information architecture analysis

 That’s what the home page says, and it’s probably true for engineers.
 A good start for everyone else would be to make the Arduino web site “easier-to-use.”

-This short study looks at those first questions in hte mind of a visitor, and what might happen when they dive deeper to answer them.
+This short study looks at those first questions in the mind of a visitor, and what might happen when they dive deeper to answer them.

 What exactly is an Arduino?

-It takes a little work to find out.
+They are complicated for the novice, but they don’t have to be hard to read about.
 You have to click down two levels from the home page or the FAQ section to read your first explanation.

 That’s one of the problems throughout the site: it takes a bit of work to find out what each thingamajig, gizmo, widget, or doohickey does.